stjoha81/Capstone_2023_2024/Module 30/my_flask_app/README.md

 Newest implementation is as follows:

-1. Created a notebook file () running on local jupyter server to verify code is working locally.
+1. Created a notebook file running on local jupyter server to verify code is working locally.
 This included creating the static and tempales folders with the style sheet and index.html files.
+Uploaded to GitHub at https://github.com/stjoha81/Capstone_2023_2024/blob/main/Flask.ipynb

 2. Created an app.py file that starts up ngrok and prompts for authtoken, then runs the index.html file on the local URL and renders a matplotlib graph based on inputs provided to the index.html page.
 Added my_flask_app_path to allow for adjusting path for different computers this code may run on.